syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 ** Usage
 *** Build appconfig database
-When user *first* login in Exwm-X desktop environment, appconfigs of frequently used applications should be added to appconfig database file: `exwmx-appconfig-file', it is simple but *very very* important, for many useful commands of Exwm-X need this database file, for example:
+When user *first* login in EXWM-X desktop environment, appconfigs of frequently used applications should be added to appconfig database file: `exwmx-appconfig-file', it is simple but *very very* important, for many useful commands of EXWM-X need this database file, for example:
 `exwmx-quickrun', `exwmx-sendstring' and so on.

 user should do like the below: